bsummer/bracketbus/setup-render.md

-# Deploying BracketBus Backend to Render (Free Tier)
+# Deploying BracketBus to Render (Free Tier)

-This guide will help you deploy the NestJS backend service to Render's free tier so you can collaborate with others.
+This guide will help you deploy both the NestJS backend service and React web frontend to Render's free tier so you can collaborate with others.

 ## Prerequisites